 Versatile work routines in a dynamic business

-My job allows me to work a bit as a hybrid, so even though the emphasis of my job routines are on NAV development, I, among other things, get consulting, architecture, project management and support tasks as well.
+My job allows me to work a bit as a hybrid, so even though the emphasis of my job routines are on Business Central development, I, among other things, get consulting, architecture, project management and support tasks as well.
 In addition, I help with the training of my fellow Mauritian colleagues, who are very intelligent and willing to learn.
 Further, I also discuss and debate with colleagues about products, processes and strategies.
 I work in a dynamic business where the individual is heard and has an impact.

 Mauritius’ tropical climate, friendly people and beautiful scenery drew me to the island